RoaNafi/HotelReservationSystem/README.md

--> don't forget to change your data base info in connector.java -> run
+-> Don't forget to change your database info in connector.java

+-> run HotelReservationApp.java